Reading time: About 3 minutes

 Some writers worry about or are embarrassed by their spelling.
 Today I tell you why this is an unnecessary concern and when you should ignore spelling…

 I try to read about 80 blogs a week.
 Most of them are related to writing, productivity or creativity and these missives inspire me, inform me and, occasionally, enrage me.
-One that fell into that last category this week was headlined, “15 Essential Tips For Becoming a Better Writer.”
+One that fell into that last category was headlined, “15 Essential Tips For Becoming a Better Writer.”
 Unable to ignore a come-on as compelling as that, I clicked immediately.

 But there was also a tip that infuriated me.
 Here is how the author phrased it:

 Grammar and spelling is very important when you write something.
 The writer should be fluent and expert in grammar and spelling.
 So, make sure to brush up on the fundamental theories and standards of writing, grammar and spelling.

 There are so many points wrong with this suggestion that I scarcely know where to begin.
 But let me try:

 1-The “fundamental theories and standards” of grammar and spelling are a life’s work.
 They are scarcely something you can just “brush up” on.
 The blogger makes this fluency sound no more daunting than reviewing a short list of irregular verbs.
 But, in fact, people who are good at grammar and spelling have worked hard at it, probably have some natural ability with it and were usually blessed with parents who were able to reinforce these skills when their children were young.
 This usually excludes anyone who was born of parents who spoke English as a second language or anyone born in poverty where parents understood that putting meals on the table and paying rent was more important than grammar or spelling.